-Give me a call or send me an email and I will check my availability for your wedding date.
+Contact me and I will check my availability for your wedding date.
 We can then have a chat about your wedding and what I can offer.

-I will then email marriage ceremony resources for you to consider as well as the Notice of Intended Marriage form (NOIM) or download here Notice of Intended Marriage Form
+I will then email marriage ceremony resources for you to consider as well as the Notice of Intended Marriage form (NOIM) or download here Notice of Intended Marriage Form.
+(This document needs to be lodged at least one month prior to marriage and is valid up to 18 months from lodgement date).

 This will give you an opportunity to meet me and decide if I am the right Celebrant for your ceremony.
 There is no obligation to go ahead at this stage.